top of page

 This event is not about cut-offs.
 But, having a ‘sweeping’ structure is an important part of our Event Management Plan and Risk Assessment processes.
 Cut off times are independent of any other factors that occur earlier in the course such as start time, injury, going the wrong way, time taken at Pit Stops, head winds; and whether it is your fault or not.
 We understand that if we ask to sweep you forward it can be tough to take but please remember this is not the crew member’s fault that breaks the news to you, should it happen to you.
 Please also remember that if this does happen to you, the Event team’s decision is final.

-There are a number of reasons why you may be swept forward or withdrawn from the event.
+There are several reasons why you may be swept forward or withdrawn from the event.
 These could be medical, pace, kit, personal or other factors.

 It is OK to retire and to be taken forward to the overnight accommodation.
 We’d rather you re-started the next day vs suffer meaninglessly and spoil it for yourself.
 We call this being ‘boosted.’